 MDE Informational Papers and Guidance

-- Screening and Identifying Characteristics of Dyslexia: Guidance and resources including universal screening tools, integrating data and submitting findings into the Read Well Data Plan.
+- Screening and Identifying Characteristics of Dyslexia: Guidance and resources including universal screening tools, integrating data and submitting findings into the Read Well Data Plan, teacher checklist for characteristics of dyslexia, list of universal screening tools for identifying characteristics of dyslexia and recommended universal screening tool list criteria and selection process.

 - Navigating the School System When a Child is Struggling with Reading or Dyslexia: Answers to frequently asked questions about providing evidence-based supports for students with dyslexia and those who struggle with reading.